dgiacomo/platforms-on-k8s/Personal.md

 # Prometheus, Grafana, and Keptn

+Keptn provides Grafana dashboards and the ability to take actions based on metrics and events.
+You enable Keptn in a namespace and then it will look for annotated deployments to get metrics for the Keptn Apllications Grafana dashboard.
+Dashboards show deployment frequency, how long it took to deploy, versions.
 All these tools have been bundled together in `chapter-9/keptn` with a MakeFile.
 We need to let KLT know what namespace to monitor which can be done by annotating it
 To get at the lower level observability tools checkout: `chaper-9/keptn/support/observability/Makefile` : this file installs Jaeger, Prometheus, OtelCollector, and CertManager